 Pistol Pete, so named for his outstanding serve and volleying, first became interested in tennis at the age of three when he found an old racket in the basement of his home.
 He taught himself to hit balls against the wall with it and spent hours practicing.
 He went on to win 14 Grand Slam titles during his career.

-Born in Maryland, USA to Sammy and Georgia the family was of Greek origin and he went every Sunday to the local Greek orthodox church.
-Known for not showing any emotion on court, he wept openly throughout his quarter final match against Jim Courier at the 1995 Australian Open after his friend and coach Tom Gullikson collapsed at the Championships and had to return to the USA.
+Born in Maryland, the USA to Sammy and Georgia the family was of Greek origin and he went every Sunday to the local Greek Orthodox church.
+Known for not showing any emotion on court, he wept openly throughout his quarterfinal match against Jim Courier at the 1995 Australian Open after his friend and coach Tom Gullikson collapsed at the Championships and had to return to the USA.

 Tim, who was the twin brother of player Tom Gullikson, was diagnosed with a brain tumor and died the following year.
 Despite his agony, Sampras went on to beat Courier and win the title.